elisapercalli/MASFit/README.md

 # MASFit
 MASFit (Milano Antineutrino Spectrum Fitter)

 MASFit is a code intended to simulate the antineutrino spectrum that JUNO will receive and evaluate the sensitivity of the experiment with a CHI squared test.
 The code will produce a simulated spectrum and fit it with both normal and inverted models, computing the difference between the two CHI squared.

+In this README is explained how to run the code and how to use the input file.
+If you want further explanation on how the code works read the file "INFO.pdf".

 You can run the code "MASFit_1.py" with Python giving as input the file "input_MASFit_1.txt", "inputFlux.txt" and "bkg_geo_nu.txt".
 Command line example: python3 MASFit_1.py input_MASFit_1.txt inputFlux.txt bkg_geo_nu.txt